-These guidelines should be used in conjunction with the CD-1 By-law for multiple residential developments on the Earles Street and 29th Avenue site, zoned CD-1 (Figure 1).
+These guidelines should be used in conjunction with the CD-1 By-law for multiple residential development on the Nanaimo Street and 26th Avenue site, zoned CD-1 (Figure 1).
 The guidelines will be used by City staff in the evaluation of projects.
 Applicants should also refer to Chapter 3: New Development Opportunities and Chapter 7: Implementation and Development Principles in the Nanaimo/29th Avenue Station Areas Plan.